-The Remington Cane Gun was designed by John F. Thomas, Remington's master mechanic, with the percussion version patented in 1858.
-Production of the cane guns was interrupted by the Civil War but resumed sometime around 1865, and shortly after the production shifting from percussion versions to a new and improved rimfire cane gun.
-These rimfire examples were made from about 1866 to 1888 in two calibers, .22RF and .32RF, with this example being the former.
+The mid-19th Century saw a significant spike in the popularity of canes, especially among the more well-to-do of societies in Europe and North America.
+This popularity led to a desire for an item that was a fashionable accessory for a gentleman, as well as having some defensive capabilities, should the need arise.
+Remington saw this as an opportunity, and in 1858 patented a percussion cane gun which was designed by John F. Thomas, their master mechanic.
+The Civil War interrupted production significantly but it was resumed at the end of the war, with production soon shifting to a new and improved rimfire variation.
+These rimfire examples were made from about 1866 to 1888 in two calibers, .22RF and .32RF, with this example being the latter.
 It is estimated that approximately 2,000 of each caliber were made.
-This example has the desirable dog's head handle made of the same brown gutta percha as the shaft, which has a metal insert at approximately the halfway point that is threaded so the barrel/shaft has a takedown feature.
-The dog's head handle is likely the most desirable of the handle configurations, even though it is not necessarily the most rare.
-This is a rarely seen takedown feature, and the workmanship leaves little doubt that it was done at the factory, and it is the only cane with such a feature that the writer has seen.
+This example has a rarely seen small curved handle made of the same brown gutta percha as the shaft.
 There is a small German silver band where the handle meets the shaft and a serrated iron ferrule at the tip/muzzle.
-Just below the band is the faint serial number "1558", which is repeated at the bottom of the shaft and on the iron ferrule, and at the bottom of the upper portion of the shaft traces of the patent markings can be seen.
-It measures 36 7/8 inches overall.
+The faint serial number "9631" is visible at the bottom of the shaft, on the handle, just above and below the silver band, and the bottom of the upper portion of the shaft has traces of the patent markings.
+It measures 38 1/2 inches overall.
 Provenance: The Milan J. Turk Collection

 There are currently no customer product questions on this lot